junos2/Projects/README.md

 This repository showcases my work in Python, demonstrating applications of machine learning, dimensionality reduction, and mathematical modeling techniques.
 Below are detailed descriptions of three key projects highlighting my experience with supervised learning, neural networks, and scientific computing.

-## 1. Supervised Learning Coursework: Regression & Classification Tasks
+## 1. Supervised Learning: Regression & Classification Tasks

 ### Regression Task: Predicting Capacitance of Graphene-Based Supercapacitors
 In this task, I predicted the electrical capacitance of graphene-based electrodes by leveraging supervised learning models.
 The design properties of these electrodes served as input features.
 The goal was to optimize model accuracy through the following techniques: